berchuck/womblR/cran-comments.md

-## Submission of version 1.0.1 of womblR
+## Submission of version 1.0.2 of womblR
-* The document NEWS.md details some of the updates to womblR.
-Very soon, a manuscript will be submitted and theoretical details will be added to the help manual/files along with a link to an arXiv.org paper.
+* The document NEWS.md details some of the updates made in this version of womblR.
+A corresponding manuscript for the modeling framework implemented in womblR has been submitted for publication.
+Upon acceptance, theoretical details will be added to the manual/help files, with a link to the paper.
+Also, an arXiv.org paper will be posted soon (a link to this version will be added to the manual).

 ## Test environments
 * Mac: x86_64-apple-darwin13.4.0 (64-bit), R 3.3.0